 Rose nodded.
 "Is this place real?
 Does it exist in the real world?"

 Fiddler shrugged.
-"The waterfall isn't as high, or as full; the water is not as clear, and is a lot colder; there is more mud, and less sand; the lawn isn't as nice...
-It's a real place, I have been there, but I have been dressing it up, over the years."
+"The waterfall isn't as high, or as full; the water isn't as clear, and is a lot colder; there's more mud, and less sand; the lawn isn't as nice...
+It's a real place, I've been there, but I've been dressing it up, over the years."

 "Well, it's gorgeous.
 And...
 Could we talk for a while first?
 Or...
 All right, after.
-Promise me we will actually have a conversation, after."
+Promise me we'll actually have a conversation, after."

 Fiddler nodded.
 "After.
 Or maybe between."

 "Corrosive flower?"
 Fiddler asked.
 "Why does your belly say, 'Corrosive flower'?"

 Rose propped herself on her elbows and looked down at the tattoo between her hip bones.
 "Corrosion Flower.
 It's supposed to be 'Corrosion'."

 Fiddler shrugged.
 "Maybe.
 I'm not an expert at reading dragon runes.
 But...
 Why?"